Skip to main content

 • The Ring Super Middleweight Champion

-He is the current undisputed super middleweight champion of the world, collectively holding the WBA, WBC, WBO, IBF, and The Ring Super Middleweight titles.
-Canelo has also won world titles at light middleweight, middleweight, and light heavyweight.
+He is the former Undisputed super middleweight champion and currently holds the unified WBA (Super), WBC, WBO, and The Ring super middleweight titles.
+He has also held world titles at light middleweight, middleweight, and light heavyweight.
+The Unified champion Canelo Alvarez is coming off impressive wins over Jaime Munguia and Edgar Berlanga.

 2. Naoya Inoue